Coordinating Council on Access and Mobility

 What's New

-- On July 1, 2025, FTA published an update to the Charter Service Regulation.
+- FTA published an update to the Charter Service Regulation.
 The final rule removed the outdated federal financial assistance programs listed in Appendix A, and FTA clarified that Qualified Human Service Organizations (QHSOs) receiving funding under one or more of the programs in the CCAM Program Inventory are not required to register on the FTA charter service website to receive charter service from a recipient; reducing the administrative burden of charter registration for many QHSOs.
 Learn more here.

 Overview